Block-wise Adaptive Caching for Accelerating Diffusion Policy: Experiments

-In Sec.~\ref{sec: main result}, we demonstrate the effectiveness of our proposed BAC.
-We compare BAC against the baselines across multiple benchmarks in Table~\ref{tab: main result}.
-We control the computation budget by setting the number of cache update steps $S$.
-BAC achieves lossless acceleration with $S=10$ on all the benchmarks, with an average success rate of 0.79,0.77,0.98 versus 0.76,0.76,0.98 for the full‐precision DP-T, even exhibiting a modest improvement.
+\paragraph{Acceleration on Diffusion Policy.} We compare BAC against the baselines across multiple simulation benchmarks in Table~\ref{tab: main result}.
+We control the computation budget by setting the number of cache update steps $\mathcal S$.
+BAC achieves lossless acceleration with $\mathcal S=10$ on all the benchmarks, with an average success rate of 0.79, 0.77, 0.98 versus 0.76, 0.76, 0.98 for the full‐precision DP-T, even exhibiting a modest improvement.
 BAC consistently achieves stable acceleration rates above $3.4\times$ across most of the tasks.
-Compared with \emph{Uniform}, BAC has two advantages: (1) BAC improves the success rate significantly on the hard tasks such as $\text{Transport}_{mh}$ and $\text{Kitchen}_{p4}$, where \emph{Uniform} fails to restore the correct action generation.
+Compared with \emph{Uniform} and Teacache, BAC has two advantages: (1) BAC improves the success rate significantly on the hard tasks such as $\text{Kitchen}_{p4}$, where \emph{Uniform} and Teacache fail to restore the correct action generation.
 (2) BAC maintains a strong and stable performance in all tasks, demonstrating the reliability of a lossless acceleration plugin.
-We attribute this to BAC’s ability to reduce the reuse-induced error by ACS and precisely avoid the update‐induced errors by BUA.
+We attribute this to the ability of BAC to reduce the reuse-induced error by ACS and precisely avoid the update‐induced errors by BUA.